kanishkmehta29/QuickBite/README.md

 # Tech-Stack Used
 The Food Ordering website - QuickBite is built using [Django](https://www.djangoproject.com/), a high-level Python web framework known for its scalability and robustness.
 The project also utilizes HTML and Bootstrap for front-end development, and incorporates a relational database management system [SQLite3](https://www.sqlite.org/index.html) to handle data storage efficiently.

+# Features
+* The website incorporates user authentication for logging in and logging out, and it includes </b>email verification</b> as part of the signing up process.